John Butterfield QC - Crime

 John has practised exclusively in crime, both prosecuting and defending, since his call to the Bar.

 He has conducted cases which have involved elements of Police Discipline, ‘undercover’ police operations, Foreign Letters of Request and all aspects of Public Interest Immunity.
-John also has substantial experience in fraud cases.
+John also has substantial experience in fraud trials.

 Attorney-General's List of Approved Counsel (List B).